Overview

 • Ensure all participating riders have completed the Mornington Wanderers Ride Sheet.

-• Use smartphone take pic of ride sheet.
+• Use your smartphone to take a photo of the Ride Sheet.

 The Ride Leader is not responsible for the condition of participating riders’ motorcycles.